Pr1meSuspec7/wsl-for-coding/README.md

 Versione predefinita: 2
 ```

-NOTE: If you get an error like this:
+:warning:WARNING: If you get an error like this:
 ```
 WslRegisterDistribution failed with error: 0x8004032d
 Error: 0x8004032d (null)